Call

 • Hotel accommodation with bed and breakfast provided in Kathmandu

-• All standard meals during the trek (Breakfast, Lunch, and Dinner), including seasonal fruits
+• All standard meals during the trek (Breakfast, Lunch, and Dinner), including one cup of tea or coffee with each meal

-• Experienced, first-aid trained, government-licensed, English-speaking trekking guide
+• Services of an experienced, first-aid trained, government-licensed, English-speaking trekking guide

-• Porter (s) during the trek for luggage carrying (1 porter for every 2 clients)
+• Porters for luggage carrying (1 porter for every 2 clients)

 • Wages, accommodation, meals, gear, insurance, and medications for all staff